 Prior to entering into any type of contract or working relationship, Managers must complete an Employee-Supplier Determination Questionnaire and submit it to their Human Resources Consultant.
 Completed Employee/Supplier Determinations remain in effect for 5 years and are kept centrally in Human Resources (for similar work).

-If a manager isn’t sure if an Employee/Supplier Determination is already on file in HR, they should contact Mackenzie White for confirmation.
+If a manager isn’t sure if an Employee/Supplier Determination is already on file in HR, they should contact Human Resources for confirmation.

 Employee Determination – If the questionnaire determines an employer/employee relationship, the employee must be paid through Payroll.
 Honourariums paid to employees for services unrelated to their regular position are processed through payroll on a time sheet.